AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-35.md

 If you are making your personal page with your porfolio in it, you can use myname.me.

-There are a ton of domains, just search the list of posible domains and pick the one you think fits better for your purpose.
+There are a ton of domains, just search the list of posible domains and pick the one you think fits better your purpose.

 **Register your domain**.

-So you have picked one (maybe more), this is where half of the money goes to, you will need to register an account on godaddy and give godaddy your full name, address, phone number, etc. This info will be public if people request the WhoIs for your domain name.
+So you have picked one (maybe more), this is where half of the money goes to, you will need to register an account on godaddy and give godaddy your full name, address, phone number, etc.

+This info will be public if people request the WhoIs for your domain name.
 Godaddy offers to hide your information for about $2.

 If your privacy concerns you, go ahead an pay for it, otherwhise just take note that your info will be exposed on internet.

 # Hosting
 Github pages it's my choice of hosting for static web pages.
 It is complex to upload your web page to it, but if you follow my steps you can totally do it.

-Create an account at github.com, we are going to use it later.
+For now create an account at github.com, we are going to use it later.

 # CSS Themes / Design
 If you are a designer you probably already have your webpage all set and ready to uploading, if you are like me, you will probably need to buy a theme or contract a designer to design your awesome page.